3 Powerful Ways to Extend Your WiFi Range

 Extend WiFi Range Outside

 Your outdoor WiFi extender of choice must have a sufficiently high ingress protection (IP) rating, and the temperature range it can withstand must cover even extreme temperatures in your area.
 When it comes to setting up an outdoor WiFi extender, you simply connect it to power and position it within the range of your indoor WiFi router.
+After installation, run a quick Wi-Fi survey with a signal analyzer or heatmap tool to make sure your yard, garage, or patio really has the coverage you expected.

 SO, WE RECOMMEND